User Guide Cancel

 • Add a style to layers.

-Photoshop provides tools for keeping characteristics of a layer the same across frames.
-See Unifying layer properties in animation frames.
+Photoshop provides tools for keeping a layer's characteristics the same across frames

-You can generate new frames with intermediate changes between two existing frames in the panel using the Tween command.
+Generate new frames with intermediate changes between two existing frames in the panel using the Tween command.
 This is a quick way to make an object move across the screen or to fade in or out.
-See Create frames using tweening.

-You can assign a delay time to each frame and specify looping so that the animation runs once, a certain number of times, or continuously.
-See Specify a delay time in frame animations and Specify looping in frame animations.
+9. Set frame delay and looping options.
+Assign a delay time to each frame and specify looping so that the animation runs once, a certain number of times, or continuously.

 • Save as an animated GIF using the Save For Web command.